gutomaia/pyNES/README.rst

 The Untold Story
 ----------------

 `pyNES <http://gutomaia.net/pyNES>` started as a regular 6502 assembler.
 However, writing games in ASM wasn't fun enough.
-There with some AST hacks, I took a step further into figuring out a way to writing then in Python.
+Therefore, using some AST hacks I tried to figure out a way of translating Python code into ASM.

 Release notes